 wsl --distribution Ubuntu-18.04_New

-But most of the time, you want to login with a specific user.
-To do this first login to your new instance and execute following commands to create a new user and add it to the Sudoer group.
+Most of the time, you’ll want to log in with a specific user.
+To do this, first log in to your new instance and execute the following commands to create a new user and add it to the sudoer group:

 useradd testUser